scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Thunder

-A wave of force slams the ground around you, hitting all creatures adjacent to you.
-Make a spellcasting roll against the targets defense.
-On hit the target takes 1 wound and 1 wound die in damage and is staggered, and on a critical the target is pushed away 1 tile from you taking an extra wound if an object or creature blocks their movement.
+A wave of thunder slams the ground around you, hitting all creatures adjacent to you.
+Make a spellcasting roll against the creatures defense.
+On success the creature takes 1 wound and 1 wound die in thunder damage and is staggered.
+On a critical the target is pushed away 1 tile from you taking an extra wound in thunder damage if an object or creature blocks their movement.

-Add a proficiency die for every level above 1st.
+Add an enhanced die for every level above 1st.